News & Blog

 Posted by kmyule on July 19, 2021 - 10:25am in Undergraduate Students

-This is a guest post by 2021 JEDI Biocollections Summer Scholars Program alum, Savage Cree Hess.
+This is a guest post by 2021 DEI Biocollections Summer Scholars Program alum, Savage Cree Hess.

 Behind most modern science, there's at least a touch of coding.

-For bioinformatics week, we the JEDI Scholars plunged into the fundamentals of programming, poked around with databases, and crafted a personal bio (come check them out ...
-Read More
+For bioinformatics week, we the DEI Scholars plunged into the fundamentals of programming, poked around with databases, and crafted a personal bio

 Posted by kmyule on July 14, 2021 - 4:07pm in Undergraduate Students

-The original aim of the ASU Justice, Equity, Diversity, and Inclusion (JEDI) Biocollections Scholars Program was to foster human-nature connections and provide hands-on biocollections experience for undergraduates from groups historically excluded from STEM fields.
+The original aim of the ASU Diversity, Equity, and Inclusion (DEI) Biocollections Scholars Program was to foster human-nature connections and provide hands-on biocollections experience for undergraduates from groups historically excluded from STEM fields.
 By these measures, the first year of the program was an immense success.

 The 2021 scholar cohort

-Four students from across different majors and undergraduate career stages at ASU comprised our first cohort of JEDI Biocollections Scholars.
-While they all entered the program with a...
+Four students from across different majors and undergraduate career stages at ASU comprised our first cohort of DEI Biocollections Scholars.
+While they all entered the program with a passion for...
 Read More

 Posted by kmyule on January 28, 2021 - 5:08pm in Miscellaneous